gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 Provisioning Terraform Apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-NOTE:: An existing Terraform App Blueprints must be added to `Provisioning -> Blueprints` before it can be provisioned.
+NOTE:: An existing Terraform App Blueprints must be added to |LibBluApp| before it can be provisioned.

 ..
 NOTE:: In order to provision Terraform Apps in `|ProApp|`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.